wandb/docs/docs/reference-guide/artifacts/intro.md

 Artifacts and runs form a directed graph because a given W&B run can use another run’s output artifact as input.
 You do not need to define pipelines ahead of time.
 Weights and Biases will create the DAG for you when you use and log artifacts.

-The following animation demonstrates an example artifacts DAG as seen in the W\&B App UI.
+The following animation demonstrates an example artifacts DAG as seen in the W&B App UI.

 ![Example artifact DAG](<../../.gitbook/assets/2020-09-03 15.59.43.gif>)